swastik230/2202030400230/README.md

 # 2202030400230
-This is my first get repository
+This is my first git repository